Primary Maths Dictionary for Kids and Parents: A Guide To The Mathematical Terms Used In KS1 And KS2

 In our primary maths dictionary for parents we’ve tried to include as much of the maths terminology your child will be learning at KS2 as possible, but we know that we may have missed something!

-If that is the case then let us know which numeracy based terms we have missed, and we’ll be more than happy to add them to our A to Z maths dictionary!
+If that is the case then let us know which numeracy based terms we have missed, and we’ll be more than happy to add them to this A to Z maths dictionary!

 Online 1-to-1 maths lessons trusted by schools and parents